* Mulvaney tells staff to ignore English

 English sent an email in which she welcomed staff back from the Thanksgiving holiday and signed off as "acting director," according to a source.

-But Mulvaney quickly installed himself in Cordray's former office and stood his ground, writing an hour later:
+But Mulvaney quickly installed himself in Cordray's former office and stood his ground, writing in a staff email an hour later:

-Mulvaney also signed off as "acting director" and invited staff to pop by his fourth-floor office to "grab a donut."
+Mulvaney also signed off as "acting director" and invited staff to pop by his office on the fourth floor to "grab a donut."

-Since taking office, Trump has tried to undo a number of his Democratic predecessor's initiatives, most famously the 2010 Affordable Care Act that the Republican-controlled Congress has been unable to repeal and replace.
+Since taking office, Trump has tried to undo a number of his Democratic predecessor's initiatives, mostly famously the 2010 Affordable Care Act that the Republican-controlled Congress has been unable to repeal and replace.